 Olive oil is oil that has been pressed from olives, the fruits of the olive tree.
 The production process is incredibly simple — olives are pressed to extract their oil.
 However, lower quality versions can be extracted using chemicals, or even diluted with other, cheaper oils.
 Therefore, buying the right type of olive oil is crucial.

 The best type is extra virgin olive oil.
 It’s extracted using natural methods and standardized for purity and certain sensory qualities like taste and smell.
-Olive oil that is truly extra virgin has a distinct taste and is high in phenolic antioxidants, the main reason why it’s so beneficial.
+Oil that is truly extra virgin olive oil has a distinct taste and is high in polyphenol antioxidants, the main reason why it’s so beneficial.

 Also, there are refined or “light” olive oils, which have often been extracted with solvents, treated with heat, or even diluted with cheaper oils like soybean or canola oil.
 For this reason, it’s essential to inspect the label carefully and buy from a reputable seller.
-Even oil that is labeled extra virgin may have been adulterated with cheaper oils.
+Even oil that is labelled extra virgin olive oil may have been adulterated with cheaper oils.

 True extra virgin olive oil is 100% natural and very high in antioxidants.
 Many of the lower quality olive oils have been processed and adulterated with cheaper oils.